Dream of the Red Chamber: "Rouge" versions

 Up until 1791, the novel circulated in hand-copied manuscripts.
 Even amongst some 12 independent surviving manuscripts, small differences in some characters, rearrangements and possible rewritings cause the texts to vary a little.
 The earliest manuscripts end abruptly at the latest at the 80th chapter.
 The earlier versions contain comments and annotations in red or black ink from unknown commentators.
 These commentators' remarks reveal much about the author as a person, and it is now believed that some of them may even be members of Cao Xueqin's own family.
 The most prominent commentator is Zhiyanzhai, who revealed much of the interior structuring of the work and the original manuscript ending, now lost.
-These manuscripts, the most textually reliable versions, are known as "rouge versions" (zhī běn 脂本).
+These manuscripts, the most textually reliable versions, are known as "rouge versions" (脂本; zhīběn).

 The early 80 chapters brim with prophecies and dramatic foreshadowings that give hints as to how the book would continue.
 For example, it is obvious that Lin Daiyu will eventually die in the course of the novel; that Baoyu and Baochai will marry; that Baoyu will become a monk.
-A branch of Redology, known as tànyì xué (探佚學), is focused on recovering the lost manuscript ending, based on the commentators' annotations in the Rouge versions, as well as the internal foreshadowings in the earlier 80 chapters.
+A branch of Redology, known as tanyi xue (探佚學), is focused on recovering the lost manuscript ending, based on the commentators' annotations in the Rouge versions, as well as the internal foreshadowings in the earlier 80 chapters.

 Several early manuscripts are still extant.
 At the present, the "Jiaxu manuscript" (dating to 1754) is held in the Shanghai Museum, the "Jimao manuscript" (1759) is held in the National Library of China, and the "Gengchen manuscript" (1760) is held in the library of Peking University.
 Beijing Normal University and the Institute of Oriental Studies of the Russian Academy of Sciences both also held manuscripts of the novel that predate the first printed edition of 1791.